euclidianAce/x86-64-instruction-encodings/JumpAndSet.md

+# `Jcc` and `SETcc`: Jump and Set Byte on Condition

 `Jcc` and `SETcc` instruction mnemonics will often describe the same underlying instruction (e.g. `jnbe` (jump if not below or equal) is the same as `ja` (jump if above)).
 This document enumerates each condition that is tested and each mnemonic that tests it.

 # `above` vs `greater` etc.
 Certain flags will be describe with words that appear to mean the same thing, such as `above` and `greater`, or `below` and `less`.
 These refer to the signed and unsigned comparisons as outlined in the table below:

 | word    | signedness |
 ------------------------